Plan B in the DOC

 Of course, there's more than one lunchroom on the campus and as the meeting time arrived, we found ourselves talking on the phone from different lunchrooms.
 Luckly, they are nearby so Cherise walked over to where I had situated myself next to a sugar-free gum dispenser.
 We greeted and said hello, but soon realized that this particular lunchroom was swarming with college kids as it was indeed the lunchhour, and there was no quick way to get food.
 Luckily, Cherise had a MacGyver-style Plan B - she knew of another lunchroom.

 So, we walked and talked and made our way to McDs.
-Though they jipped her on the ordered 10-piece chicken mcnugget, it was a quick but productive meet and greet over the lunch-hour.
+Though they skimped on her 10-piece chicken McNugget order, it was a quick but productive meet and greet over the lunch-hour.
 We chatted about various things, and whether to bolus or not for lunch based on all the walking we'd done, and before we parted ways to return to work she asked if I was planning to attend the American Diabetes Association's Tour de Cure in Indianapolis on Saturday.

 I'd thought about it, but hadn't made any plans.
 Along with my previous reading of Scott's blog about being a Red Rider, Cherise pursuaded me to volunteer.
 That was the plan.
 A phone call to the ADA organizer had me helping out at the registration starting about 5:30 a.m. the next morning.